strangiato/blog-posts/is-my-model-supported-by-vllm/README.md

 OpenShift AI users can also find the Validated Models in the Models section of the AI Hub.
 Models in the AI Hub include Performance Insights data as well as the ability to easily deploy the model using a ModelCar image.

+Additionally, Red Hat publishes a [support matrix](https://docs.redhat.com/en/documentation/red_hat_ai/3/html/validated_models/model-support-matrix_validated-models) for the Validated Models in the official Red Hat AI Inference docs which include the minimum vLLM version, along with the corresponding RHAII and RHOAI versions that ship that vLLM version.

 ## vLLM Model Support Fundamentals

 While the Validated Models program can help to provide customers confidence in their ability to support models that have already been tested by Red Hat, users may still find themselves trying to understand if a specific model is supported by vLLM that have not be validated by Red Hat.